m3hrdadfi/m3hrdadfi.github.io/_pages/about.md

 I am currently in the third year of my PhD at Chalmers University of Technology, which I began in 2022 under the supervision of [Richard Johansson (CHT)](https://www.cse.chalmers.se/~richajo/index.html) and [Gabriel Skantze (KTH)](https://www.kth.se/profile/skantze) as part of "[Representation Learning for Conversational AI](https://www.cse.chalmers.se/~richajo/projects/wasp2022.html)," project funded by [WASP](https://wasp-sweden.org/).

-The main project goal is is essentially to investigate how general representations can be learned in a self-supervised manner.
-It has many phases including _Data consolidation_, _Representation learning_, _Model analysis_ and _Evaluation on downstream tasks_.
+The main project goal is essentially to investigate how general representations can be learned in a self-supervised manner.
+It has many phases, including _Data consolidation_, _Representation learning_, _Model analysis_, and _Evaluation on downstream tasks_.
 I have decided to focus on smaller parts of this big puzzle.
 As a result, my research is now centered on the **controllability** and **interpretability** of language models within Conversational AI.

 Drop me an email `mehrdad.farahani [at] chalmers [dot] se`.